3 Effective Ways to Stop Nursing Baby To Sleep – Gently, NO Cry-It-Out!

 1) Very gentle method

-While many newborn babies simply become so sleepy when they are breastfeeding that they can’t help but falling asleep, the fact that they do this over and over again in the beginning will teach them a new way to fall asleep – with your nipple in the mouth.
+While many newborn babies simply become so sleepy when they are breastfeeding that they can’t help but falling asleep, the fact that they do this over and over again in the beginning, will teach them a new way to fall asleep – with your nipple in their mouth.
 After a while, this is suddenly the only way they can fall asleep.
 Or at least the only way they will accept to fall asleep.
 But this suckling-sleep association can be broken.

 Here is what to do:

-Every time your baby is about to fall asleep at the breast, you gently release your nipple and then press your baby’s chin to close his mouth.
+Every time your baby is about to fall asleep at the breast, you gently release your nipple and then press your baby’s chin to close his/her mouth.
 With a closed mouth, the baby will not try to suckle again as automatically.

 The baby will be startled at first, probably wake up and search for the breast again.
 Let her suck and then take off your breast the same way when your baby is almost asleep.
 And let the dance continue until your baby falls asleep without the nipple.
 (It can be a real nipple, bottle nipple or pacifier).

 This can be time-consuming, especially at first.
 But over the coming days, your baby will slowly learn to fall asleep without a nipple in his mouth.
-You’ll have to do this every time you breastfeed and your baby starts falling asleep, since your baby is now learning a new routine.
+You’ll have to do this every time you breastfeed and your baby starts to fall asleep, since your baby is now learning a new routine.
 And one day the nipple-sleep association will be broken.

 Then you can start working on the baby falling asleep in someone else’s arms or in the crib.
+Yay!